Oswald Peraza Player Props: Yankees vs. Angels

 Angels Pitching Rankings (2022)

-- The pitching staff for the Angels had a collective 8.7 K/9 last season, which ranked 12th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff last season ranked 12th in the big leagues.

-- Angels pitchers combined to surrender 168 total home runs last year (one per game).
+- Angels pitchers combined to allow 168 total home runs last year (one per game).
 That ranked 11th in baseball.

-- The Angels will send Canning (0-0) out for his second start of the season.
+- Sandoval (1-0 with a 1.23 ERA and 10 strikeouts in 14 2/3 innings pitched) makes the start for the Angels, his fourth of the season.

-- In his last appearance -- in relief on Tuesday -- the righty threw 2/3 innings against the New York Yankees while surrendering hits.
+- The left-hander last appeared in relief on Wednesday, when he threw 2/3 innings against the New York Yankees while giving up hits.

+- The 26-year-old has a 1.23 ERA and 6.1 strikeouts per nine innings in three games this season, while giving up a batting average of .196 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.